 - Opportunities to shape the initial education and training reforms for pharmacists.

 The IFPP will not mandate any time out of practice for studying.
-The GPhC Initial education and training standards for pharmacists: criteria for registering provisionally require employers to provide study time prior to the GPhC registration assessment.
+The GPhC Initial education and training standards for pharmacists: criteria for registering provisionally require employers to provide study time prior to the GPhC registration assessment (if applicable)

-Each provisionally registered pharmacist in employment will require an educational supervisor to support and guide them through their developmental journey within the IFPP.
+Each provisionally registered pharmacist in employment requires an educational supervisor to support and guide them through their developmental journey within the IFPP.
 The role of educational supervisor is to oversee and review the educational progress of provisional registrant during the IFPP.

-5. What training is required by educational supervisor?
+4. What training is required by educational supervisors?

 Whether or not another programme of educational supervision training has been completed the educational supervisor must complete the HEE Midlands and East of England funded e-learning module: Core Skills for Pharmacy Clinical and Educational Supervisors.
 This is mandated within one month of becoming an educational supervisor for the IFPP, regardless of any previous training each educational supervisor has done previously.
 The module will take around 90 minutes to complete and covers the basics of the skills required when supervising learners: